 Clara specialises in all areas of media, communications and information law.

-Clara is listed as a Leading Junior in the Legal 500 and in Chambers and Partners for Defamation, Privacy and Data Protection.
-She won the Media and the Arts Junior of the Year award at the Legal 500 Bar Awards 2022, and was also shortlisted in 2021 for Media, Defamation, Privacy and Data Protection Junior of the Year by the Chambers UK Bar Awards.
+Clara is listed as a Leading Junior in the Legal 500 and Chambers and Partners for Defamation, Privacy and Data Protection.
+She won the Media and the Arts Junior of the Year award at the Legal 500 Bar Awards 2022 and was shortlisted for the same award in 2023 and 2024.
+Clara was also shortlisted in 2021 for Media, Defamation, Privacy and Data Protection Junior of the Year by the Chambers UK Bar Awards.

 RECENT WORK